dnl50/eureka-server/README.md

 ## Docker Examples

+A docker image of this application is available over on [Docker Hub][docker-hub].

 After using these examples below, the Eureka Server will be accessible on port `8761`.
 When you execute these commands locally, the Eureka Server can be reached under [http://localhost:8761/](http://localhost:8761/)